-I am a fairly well travelled person.
-I have visited six of the earths seven continents.
+I am a fairly well-travelled person.
+I have visited six of the earth seven continents.

 I have not set foot upon Antarctica.
 But, I believe, I still have time and health enough to do so.

 The wild geese found me as a small boy, the young and tender age of fifteen; my first trip away from home soil was the short trip from England to Portugal, the city of Lisbon.

 My enduring memories of that place are, in no particular order; Swordfish, White Peacocks, Cold Rice and the Horseshoe.
 I shall say no more about any of those just now, because that is not what this post is about.